haoyang504/haoyang504.github.io/_pages/about.md

 Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.

-Prior to joining UT Austin, I was honored to be advised by Dr. Yi Bu in the Department of Information Management at Peking University.